-Governments, businesses and individuals are all interested in behavior change for a range of reasons, but only recently is it becoming a discipline in its own right.
-Our understanding of the mechanisms underpinning behavior is advancing while the contours of our environment are shifting due to large-scale trends such as climate change, digitization, aging populations, mass migration, and now, COVID-19.
+Governments, businesses and individuals are all interested in behaviour change for a range of reasons, but only recently is it becoming a discipline in its own right.
+Our understanding of the mechanisms underpinning behaviour is advancing while the contours of our environment are shifting due to large-scale trends such as climate change, digitisation, ageing populations, mass migration, and now, COVID-19.

-The way we view consumer behavior must account for how people navigate their external environment, but in contexts that that are rapidly changing what worked yesterday might not work so well today.
+The way we view consumer behaviour must account for how people navigate their external environment, but in contexts that that are rapidly changing what worked yesterday might not work so well today.

-Our new paper outlines how we apply behavioral science to a behavior change challenge, linking problems directly through to their solutions.
-We use a systems-based approach and our behavior change framework called MAPPS to diagnose barriers, design interventions, and deliver them in the right way.
+Our new paper outlines how we apply behavioural science to a behaviour change challenge, linking problems directly through to their solutions.
+We use a systems-based approach and our behaviour change framework called MAPPS to diagnose barriers, design interventions, and deliver them in the right way.

-Find out more in our Ipsos Views paper “The Science of Behavior Change”.
+Find out more in our Ipsos Views paper “The Science of Behaviour Change”.

-You can read more on the research behind our case study on behavioral support strategies to support re-engagement and risk mitigation during COVID-19.
+You can read more on the research behind our case study on behavioural support strategies to support re-engagement and risk mitigation during COVID-19.